 Michigan Quarterly Review is an interdisciplinary and international literary journal, combining distinctive voices in poetry, fiction, and nonfiction, as well as works in translation.
 Our work extends online as well, where we publish cultural commentary alongside reviews and interviews with writers, artists, and cultural figures around the world.
 The flagship literary journal of the University of Michigan, our magazine embraces creative urgency and cultural relevance, aiming to challenge conventions and address long-overdue conversations.
 As we continue to promote an expansive and inclusive vision, we seek work from established and emerging writers with diverse aesthetics and experiences.

 GLACE is a new, interdisciplinary humanities program held in Northern Michigan during the Spring half-term.
-UM faculty and other instructors teach the four interconnected, two-credit courses: two in English, one in Anthropology, and one in American Culture.
+UM faculty and other instructors teach the three interconnected, two-credit courses: one in English, one in English/Anthropology, and one in English/American Culture.

 The University of Michigan Biological Station (UMBS) was founded in 1909.
 UMBS students and faculty have been studying environmental change since day one.
 Today, UMBS students engage in and learn about biology and environmental science by studying directly in the field and by developing relationships with some of the world's most respected experts.
 UMBS is a highly interactive community where students, faculty and researchers come together to learn about the natural world, to examine environmental change, and to seek solutions to the critical environmental challenges of our times.
 UMBS inspires collaboration and cross-disciplinary interactions, both of which help foster a greater understanding of the natural world.